NishchayAnand/software-engineering/AI/Azure AI 900.md

 **Generative AI** is the capabilities within AI that create original content in a variety of formats including natural language, image, code, and more.

 ---

+Q. Explain the key principles behind Responsible AI.

+1. **Fairness**: AI systems should treat all people fairly. **Azure Machine Learning includes the capability to interpret models and quantify the extent to which each feature of the data influences the model's prediction.** This capability helps data scientists and developers identify and mitigate bias in the model.

+2. **Privacy and security**:  AI systems should be secure and respect privacy. **The machine learning models on which AI systems are based rely on large volumes of data**, which may contain personal details that must be kept private.

+3. **Transparency**: AI systems should be understandable.
+Users should be made fully aware of the purpose of the system, how it works, and what limitations may be expected.

+---